csadilek/archetypes/kitchensink-quickstart/src/main/resources/archetype-resources/README.md

    * Ensure External Server Root is set to http://localhost:8080/<your application name>
    * Ensure Select an HTML page is checked
    * Select KitchenSink.html from the Matching Items list
+5. The launch may fail the first time.
+If so, go to Run > Run Configurations > GWT tab
+   > add module and add the KitchenSink module to the run configuration

 Importing the project into another IDE
 ======================================